chrisimmel/calliope/docs/stories.md

 Returns a single frame per request.

-Is very good at maintaining a relatively coherent stream of consciousness, but has an unfortunate tendency to wander into nerdy programmery jargon for long spans of time.
+Is very good at maintaining a relatively coherent stream of consciousness, but sometimes wanders into legalese, politics, programming, or other topics that may bore or even offend.
+EleutherAI/gpt-neo-2.7B isn't trained for political correctness.

 ### continuous-v1
-Builds on `continuous-v0`, but is meant to be used with larger text prompts and the GPT-3, GPT-4, etc. models (e.g., `text_to_text_model_config = "openai_curie"`).
+Builds on `continuous-v0`, but is meant to be used with larger text prompts and the GPT-4 and later models.